State fire agency eyes impacts of COVID-19 on wildfire response

 Noting that staff from incident management teams “may be limited by the number of personnel who are available to leave their home jurisdictions,” the Division of Fire Prevention and Control is developing lists of state and available local personnel to form incident management teams, the plan says.

-The division also is requesting additional resources that include contracting for a large air tanker, two additional single-engine air tankers, an additional helicopter and an air-attack plane, and bringing on a new, 20-person ground firefighting crew.
+Part of a contingency plan the division plans to implement as needed involves requesting additional resources that include contracting for a large air tanker, two more single-engine air tankers, an additional helicopter and an air-attack plane, and bringing on a new, 20-person ground firefighting crew.
 It says it will work with stakeholders to prioritize those requests if $8.5 million isn’t available to fund them all.

 “While this is a large amount, DFPC is anticipating that COVID-19 will have a significant impact on the availability of resources this fire season,” the plan says.
 “State of Colorado suppression costs for State Responsibility Fires range between $6 million and $40 million annually.
 That does not include local and federal fire suppression costs.
 If we can proactively fund early detection and aggressive initial attack resources, Colorado will be better positioned to reduce impacts and damage from destructive wildland fires in 2020.”